 While freezing generally keeps food safe and edible indefinitely, you may find the freshness greatly affected by the length of time being frozen and the freezing conditions.
 To maintain the flavor, wrap the product in vacuum-sealed packaging and store them at a 0°F temperature or lower to retain the flavor and texture.
 You can also try the sous vide process.
 Otherwise, use the frozen items within 4 weeks as soon as you receive them.

 Are D’Artagnan products available in local supermarkets?

+Maybe.
 D’Artagnan sells to several retailers across the country, so it is possible that you’ll find one in your local supermarket.
 For convenience, you may contact the official page, and the support staff will try to locate the nearest retailer in your area.

 Does D’Artagnan ship to all US states?

 Yes.
 D’Artagnan ships to all 50 states and the District of Columbia.
 However, they only deliver to single addresses and not to PO Boxes, APO/FPO addresses, and international addresses.

 Can I reschedule the date of delivery?